-2022 - 2023 NCA COLLEGE SCORING GUIDELINES- INTERMEDIATE COED
+2023 - 2024 NCA COLLEGE SCORING GUIDELINES - INTERMEDIATE COED

-NCA College judges will award scores based on the point ranges below when skills are performed by a majority of the team.
+NCA College judges will award scores based on the point ranges below when skills are performed by a majority of the team unless otherwise noted.
 Skills performed by less than a majority of the team will be awarded scores in a lower range.